temporalio/documentation/docs/node/timers.md

 - [`setTimeout`](https://nodejs.temporal.io/api/namespaces/workflow/#timers): completely replaced by the Workflow's v8 isolate environment, including inside libraries that you use.
 - [`sleep`](https://nodejs.temporal.io/api/namespaces/workflow/#sleep): a more convenient Promise wrapper for setTimeout
-- `await`: resolve when a condition turns true.
-Not yet available in this SDK.
+- `condition`: A promise that resolves when a supplied function returns true.
+Comparable to `Workflow.await` in other SDKs.

 :::caution Preventing Confusion